JellePiepenbrock/mlcvc5-LPAR/README.md

 in "First experiments with neural cvc5".
 Model weights are included in the "models" folder.

+Installation instructions are still work in progress.
+Run configure.sh.release to set up the dependencies.
+In the current version, you do need CUDA installed, even though the inference can be done on CPU.

 Website
 -------------------------------------------------------------------------------
 cvc5's website  is available at: